hashicorp/consul/website/source/docs/platform/k8s/connect.html.md

 Connect.
 Minimal to zero modifications are required to pod specifications to enable Connect in Kubernetes.

-This pod specification starts an server that responds to any HTTP request with the static text "hello world".
+This pod specification starts a server that responds to any HTTP request with the static text "hello world".

 ```yaml